 He's also a stickler for constitutional authority and the division of power.
 He’s been a vocal critic of what he believes are Obama administration overreaches and voted to go ahead with House Republicans’ lawsuit against the president in July.

 His public persona is cowboy-cum-political philosopher, peppering his Texas-twanged remarks with historical references and quotes on government from Winston Churchill, Alexis de Tocqueville and, of course, Ronald Reagan.

 Any of us could lose the next election at any point.

-He’s a Reagan conservative, devoted to small government and peace through strength.
-But not a fire-breather, which could hurt him when Republicans pick committee chairs after the November election.
+He is, after all, a true Reagan conservative, devoted to small government and peace through strength.
+But not a fire-breather, which could hurt him when Republicans pick committee chairs.
 Thanks to seniority and ties to party leaders, he has the inside track.
 But if GOP members want an attack dog to go after President Obama, he may not be the man.